vedph/gve-doc/model/snapshot.md

 This implies that:

 - **base text** can be rendered with a simpler logic, essentially equal to that which dictates the arrangement of characters in lines on a sheet of paper.
 Characters follow each other on the same line, until the next line starts.
 Anyway, this layout can occasionally be modified; for instance, whatever the reasons, a portion of the text might be written with a different size, or along an offset or rotated baseline.
 At any rate, these are occasional departures which can be implemented by overriding the default text features.
-- **added text** instead is placed and sized freely, reflecting its appearance on the carrier.
+- **added text** instead is placed and sized freely, reflecting its appearance on the carrier, just like it happens for hints, which are signs of any sort freely positioned on the document.

 ### Visual Grammar